Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Marzanna sighed softly.
 “I did mention this once, during the siege, but it’s understandable if it slipped your mind.
 We worked together by correspondence, through the Westwater Institute’s partnership with Praxis.
 Before the war, Dr. Rozhkov and I had a close working relationship.”

-Klara chimed in, her voice firm and assertive, “I found Marzanna in the Derge, left to die.
+Klara’s voice cut in.
+“I found Marzanna in the Derge, left to die.
 But even there, she held onto a secret, something she’d managed to fix up all on her own.”

-“Zakharovna recovered one of our samples,” Marzanna continued, her voice lowering, “and used it on Vesna.”
+“Zakharovna recovered one of our samples,” Marzanna continued, her voice lowering.
+“And she used it on Vesna.”

 Yelena’s mind flashed back to that moment, the sudden surge of energy she had felt but hadn’t truly understood, the memories having come and gone in fits since that fateful day.
 “That was...from the powder?
 I had no idea of its potency.
 And now?” she asked, taken aback by the realization.
 “What’s the plan?”